Mon-Fri 7:00-15:00

 Psittacosis

 Psittacosis, caused by Chlamydia psittaci, is an infection that people can get from birds, especially parrots and pigeons.
-Manifestations include a dry cough, shortness of breath, fever, chills, fatigue, muscle and headaches, and sometimes nausea and diarrhea.
+Symptoms include a dry cough, shortness of breath, fever, chills, fatigue, muscle and headaches, and sometimes nausea and diarrhea.
 Infection can be as mild as a cold or as severe as pneumonia.

 If the infection is not recognized and treated in time, it can lead to serious complications.
 Chlamydia can spread to other organs and cause: